abrgr/abrgr.github.io/_posts/2019-04-20-computer-science-and-the-purpose-of-life.md

 While all the world around it is dispersing and smoothing out, life maintains barriers, along which energy is harvested from a stochastically-evolving environment.
 The key aspect by which life--individual, low-entropy islands--is preserved is by predicting the evolution of the environment around it and utilizing those predictions to best extract useful energy, thereby sustaining itself.

-So we are reminded of Maxwell's Deamon, creating a selectively-permiable membrane capable of reducing overall entropy in a closed system.
-The rub with Maxwell's Deamon and with life: predictions require memory, memory requires space, quantized space is finite, therefore memory must be finite, therefore memory must be erased, and memory erasure increases entropy.
+So we are reminded of Maxwell's Demon (or is it Daemon?), creating a selectively-permeable membrane capable of reducing overall entropy in a closed system.
+The rub with Maxwell's Demon and with life: predictions require memory, memory requires space, quantized space is finite, therefore memory must be finite, therefore memory must be erased, and memory erasure increases entropy.
 Thus, over time, all of the "gains" produced by entropy reduction enabled by accurate predictions are precisely canceled out by the necessary act of forgetting.

 The Universe is bound by thermodynamics.
 We can thus, at best, hope to take out a low-entropy loan for some period, which the repo men of the Universe ensure we repay when it comes due.
 The question then becomes, simply, *how do we extend the duration, increase the principle, or reduce the interest of our loan of life from the Universe?*